-Development proposals that cannot avoid (through, for example, locating to an alternative site with less harmful impacts), adequately mitigate, or as a last resort, compensate for the loss of a locally or nationally identified site or priority species, should not be permitted.
+Development proposals that cannot avoid (through, for example, locating to an alternative site with less harmful impacts), adequately mitigate, or as a last resort, compensate for the loss of a locally or nationally identified site or priority species, will not be supported.

-Biodiversity improvements will be actively pursued in accordance with opportunities for enhancement identified in the Broxtowe Borough Council Green Infrastructure Strategy 2015 - 2030.
-Proposals for enhancement, enlargement, creation and reconnection of wetland habitats in the Erewash Valley, including Bennerley Coal Disposal Point Site in particular, will be supported.
+Proposals for enhancement, enlargement, creation and reconnection of wetland habitats in the Erewash Valley will be supported.